3plt/graph/CONTRIBUTING.md

-# Contributing to SteadyFlow
+# Contributing to @3plate/graph

-Thank you for your interest in contributing to SteadyFlow!
+Thank you for your interest in contributing to @3plate/graph!
 We welcome contributions from the community.

 ## Contributor License Agreement